AvinashGudipudi/Secure-Data-Sharing-/README.md

 DO can view the Uploaded file details..

-DU copy the secret code from his registerred mail for login his account.. the secret code is automatically send to the DU mails after registration..
+DU copy the secret code from his registered mail for login his account.. the secret code is automatically send to the DU mails after registration..

 DU give a request for Attribute key to trust Authority..